In 2013, tuition for full-time students at Cowley College was $2,040 a year for in-state students and $3,480 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Cowley College.

-Room and board at Cowley College costs $5,550 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Cowley College is $6,800 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Cowley College's on-campus cafeterias and dining facilities.

-There may be additional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Many schools have resources for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Keep in mind, there could also be optional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Most colleges offer resources for students who may struggle to participate because of cost can get help covering these fees.

-The total cost of getting around in college depends on a few key factors.
+The cost of getting around in college depends on a few key factors.
 Will you drive, fly, or take public transportation to school?
 Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or are you planning to use public transportation?
 All of these factors can make a big difference in your estimated cost of transportation.
-At Cowley College, freshman are allowed to park on campus.
+Keeping in mind, first-year students are allowed to park a car on campus.

-Where are a college is located can also have a big effect on transportation costs.
+A school's location can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is sometimes costly, but there may be more trains, busses or low-cost flight options to actually get to school.
-The Cowley College campus is located in a small town setting in Kansas.
+On the flip side, getting around in a city is often expensive, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+Cowley Collegeis located in a town in Kansas.

-Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Cowley College.
+Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Cowley College.

 What will the cost of attending Cowley College be?
 Here is a breakdown of tuition and expenses.